I201821180B/online-voting-system/README.md

 This project is my first project in ASP.NET using WebForms.
 Through this project, I learnt the following :

-  1.about developing data-driven web applications in ASP.NET
+  1. About developing data-driven web applications in ASP.NET
+  2. Using SQL Server for connecting with Webforms project
+  3. Deploying through GitHub on Azure cloud

 This is a simple e-voting system, which provides the automation of the process of voting.